skelouse/skelouse.github.io/_posts/2022-12-11-golang_oop_structs_and_interfaces.markdown

 ### Interfaces

 In the last section we created a method of Vertex named `GetX`.
-In this section I'll be creating an interface which implements GetX.
-After that I'll be type casting the interface back to Vertex so that I can extract X and Y.
+In this section we'll be creating an interface which implements GetX.
+After that we'll be type casting the interface back to Vertex so that we can extract X and Y.

 ```go